vinaychakravarthi/vinaychakravarthi.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
-Within **<a href='#'>Foundational AI</a>**, I make efforts to advance Deep Learning and its subfields, including Graph-based and Generative models, with a focus on improving model efficiency, generalization, and handling multimodalities.
+Within <strong><a href='#'>Foundational AI</a></strong>, I make efforts to advance Deep Learning and its subfields, including Graph-based and Generative models, with a focus on improving model efficiency, generalization, and handling multimodalities.
 </p>

 <p style="text-align: justify;">